GILGA Test Project #1

 🎵 6-Band Audio Analysis

 Real-time FFT splits audio into sub-bass, kick, low-mid, mid, presence, and brilliance bands.
-Every visual parameter can be driven by any band.
+Visuals are created with customizable parameters, that can be linked to any audio band.

 🎮 Modulation Engine